AndrewMathas/WebQuiz/README.rst

 `CSS` and javascript code was written by Andrew Mathas (and Don Taylor), based on an initial prototype of Don Taylor's from 2001.
 Since 2004 the program has been maintained and developed by Andrew Mathas.
-Although the program has changed substantially since 2004 Don's idea of using TeX 4ht, and some of his code, are still very much in use.
+Although the program has changed substantially since 2004 Don's idea of using TeX 4ht, and some of his code, is still very much in use.

 Copyright (C) 2004-2019